-Canstar Blue’s black tea review has seen Nerada, Bushells, Dilmah, Twinings, Tetley, and Lipton compared on their range variety, taste, packaging design, value for money and overall satisfaction.
+Canstar Blue’s black tea review compares Nerada, Tetley, Lipton, Dilmah, Twinings, Bushells, and Coles on taste, variety, packaging design, value for money, and overall satisfaction.

 See our Ratings Methodology.

 Is tea your guilt-tea pleasure?
 Whether you like it hot or iced, a nice cuppa is the ‘go-to’ refreshment in many households.
-So, it’s no wonder that 45% of Australians who responded to our survey said they buy tea in their regular grocery shop to keep the cupboard stocked up.
+So, it’s no wonder that 47% of Australians we surveyed buy tea during their regular grocery shop to keep the cupboard stocked up.
 The good news is that there are many different varieties of black tea commercially available.
-Think English Breakfast, Earl Grey, Lady Grey, Darjeeling, Ceylon and the list goes on.
+Think English Breakfast, Earl Grey, Lady Grey, Darjeeling, Ceylon, and the list goes on.
 This means that irrespective of the brands and price points, you’ll always have plen-tea of black tea blends to choose from.

-To find out which brand is brewing up best for Aussie tastebuds, Canstar Blue asked 1,080 consumers to ‘spill the tea’ by rating the black tea(s) they have purchased from a shop and enjoyed at home in the last three months.
-Respondents were asked to score their brand of choice on various factors, including taste, range variety, packaging design, value for money and overall satisfaction.
-Brands that received the minimum sample size (30 responses) are featured in our report.
+To find out which brand is brewing up best for Aussie tastebuds, Canstar Blue asked more than 1,000 consumers to ‘spill the tea’ by rating the black tea(s) they purchased from a supermarket or grocer and enjoyed at home in the last three months.
+Respondents were asked to score brands on taste, range variety, packaging design, value for money, and overall satisfaction.
+Those that received the minimum sample size (30 responses) are rated and compared in our report.
 The idea is to give you an idea of which black teas are worth settling down with when you put your feet up for a quick cuppa!

 Here are the best black tea brands in Australia, as rated by consumers in Canstar Blue’s latest review:

 Nerada topped our black tea ratings after achieving the only five-star review for taste, packaging design, value for money, and overall satisfaction.
 Twinings was the only other brand to grab full marks in any area, namely for range variety.